lnapoli87/HOL1/hands-on-lab.md

-﻿Module 06: *Authenticate to AD with iOS*
+﻿Module XX: *Authenticate to AD with iOS*
 ==========================

 ##Overview